vivrii/Autohotkey/README.md

 - if the user confirms, a uniquely named windows terminal will spawn and upon detection (with a 3s timeout) ahk will paste and execute the contents

 ## Win + Shift + ~
 Registers the active window as the "secret" window
+Stores the window id in a temporary file so upon script restart, the selection can be restored (so windows don't need to be lost)
+Restores the previous window if hidden upon registering a new window (for the same reason)

 ## Win + ~
-Toggles maximise/minimise on the "secret" window
+Toggles show/hide on the "secret" window

 ## Ctrl + Alt + Delete
 shutdown windows IMMEDIATELY